Episode 1. Where's Your Life Headed?

 And we want to look back on a life that we know is going to leave a lasting legacy of love in the lives of the people we leave behind when we depart this world.
 That’s pretty much it.
 When all is said and done, that’s what most of us want out of life – that sense of fulfilment at having done the best we could with who we were made to be and what we were given.

 We suffer from pressures, stresses, emotional conflict, illnesses, tiredness, exhaustion.
 Everything I’ve mentioned so far you’re getting right?
-And so there we are slogging through it all – you’re in the middle of your jungle right now, caring out a path, exploring the next thing.
+And so there we are slogging through it all – you’re in the middle of your jungle right now, carving out a path, exploring the next thing.
 Working hard at it.
-So in the middle of your battles, your life – let me ask you – when was the last time you sat on a mountaintop and looked out and wondered – ‘What’s the vision for my life.
-Where do I want to end up?’
+So in the middle of your battles, your life – let me ask you – when was the last time you sat on a mountaintop and looked out and wondered – “What’s the vision for my life.
+Where do I want to end up?”

 A vision without God in the picture is a boast.
 For me – the vision for my life is all about discovering the plan that God has already set His heart upon.
 He knows the plans He has for us – that’s what He says in Jeremiah 29:11 – and they’re good plans.
 Fantastic plans.
 I live as busy a life as any.
 There are so many things that conspire to crowd out any sense of the plan God has for my life.

-That’s why most morning, while every one is still asleep, you’ll find me alone, quietly, sitting in my study – my favourite comfy chair – reading my Bible, speaking with God, hearing what He has to say.
+That’s why most mornings, while everyone is still asleep, you’ll find me alone, quietly, sitting in my study – my favourite comfy chair – reading my Bible, speaking with God, hearing what He has to say.
 Being encouraged by Him, strengthened by Him, led by Him.